-The Sabapathy lab is focused (i) on understanding the mechanistic basis of cellular transformation and resistance to cancer therapy, by investigating the key p53/p73 tumor-suppressor pathway, so as to generate novel therapeutic strategies; and (ii) on developing mouse models to best reflect various cancer types to study the carcinogenic process.
+The Sabapathy lab (https://www.thesabapathylab.com) is focused (i) on understanding the mechanistic basis of cellular transformation, and resistance to cancer therapy, by investigating the key p53/p73 tumor-suppressor pathway; & (ii) on generating novel therapeutic strategies to develop tumor- and mutation-specific therapeutic molecules.

 The p53/p73 family of tumor-regulators

 Cancer genome sequencing efforts have led to the identification of major alterations that occur in a wide variety of genes.
-Moreover, expression analyses have also revealed differences in many key genes that have been suggested to regulate the tumorigeneic process and response to therapy.
 Of these, some – especially those that code for enzymes - have been deemed “druggable” and hence, intensely pursued, albeit being of relevance to a small population.
-On the other hand, many genes have not received significant attention from the drug discovery perspective, simply due to the perception that they are “undruggable”.
+On the other hand, many genetic mutations have not received significant attention from the drug discovery perspective, simply due to the perception that they are “undruggable”.
 One such gene family is the p53 family of tumor suppressors, which are transcription factors.
 While p53 is the most mutated gene in cancers, its homologue p73 is often overexpressed in cancers.
-Large amount of data exist to demonstrate the role of mutant p53 and overexpressed p73 in tumor promotion and resistance to therapy.
+Studies have demonstrated a critical role for mutant p53 and overexpressed p73 in tumor promotion and resistance to therapy.
 While these molecules could be potential therapeutic targets of enormous benefit to patients, they have not been subjected to major drug discovery efforts due to the difficulties in targeting transcription factors.

 p73 is a homologue of p53 and belongs to the same family of tumor suppressors.
 It exists as 2 major forms: the full-length TAp73 from (similar to p53), and the amino-terminal truncated DNp73 (similar to p47).
 However, unlike p53, it is hardly mutated, but both forms are often variably over-expressed in many cancers, suggesting that p73 may have other differing roles in regulating tumorigenesis.
 While absence of TAp73 promotes tumor formation in mice – albeit weakly, highlighting a role in tumor suppression, its role in supporting tumor growth had been controversial.
 Our work over the years has focused on understanding this property, and we had earlier shown that TAp73 is capable of driving cellular proliferation in specific contexts, through the regulation of AP-1 target genes.
 Recently, we have demonstrated that TAp73 is capable of inducing the expression of angiogeneic genes, especially in hypoxic conditions that are prevalent in tumors.
 Thus, TAp73 appears to be utilizing multiple mechanisms to promote cancer cell growth, implying that these tumor-promoting pathways may be targetable for improving therapeutic response.
 We have therefore embarked on identifying key molecular determinants of the TAp73 pathway through high-throughput whole-genome siRNA screens and proteomics approaches, with the eventual goal of inhibiting them to reduce angiogenesis and proliferation of cancer cells.
 In addition, given the diametrically opposite roles of TAp73 in both promoting and suppressing tumor formation, we are now poised to address the question on how a transcription factor like TAp73 is able to regulate these seemingly opposite cell fate outcomes.
 We have therefore started answering this question of cell fate, using novel screening technology and next-generation animal models to study the spatial and temporal role of TAp73 both within the tumor exclusively, as well as in the stromal compartments.